-Talk: Invited to speak on ‘The Wild’ at PechaKucha Brighton, Wednesday 15 August, using their 20 x 20 format (20 slides, 20 seconds talk per slide).
+Talk: Spoke on ‘The Wild’ at PechaKucha Brighton, Wednesday 15 August, using their 20 x 20 format (20 slides, 20 seconds talk per slide).

 Residency: Artist-in-residence for the National Trust at Bucks Mill Cabin, North Devon.

 Radio: In Pursuit of Beauty: Slow Art (BBC Radio 4) Thursday 7 June.
-I am interviewed alongside sculptor David Nash.
-We talk about his Ash Dome at 40 and my two-year Wild Patience mile of writing. in a programme which also features durational sculpture and music.
+Interviewed alongside sculptor David Nash, discussing his Ash Dome at 40 and Tanya’s two-year Wild Patience mile of writing, in a programme which also features durational sculpture and music.
 Producer Sara-Jane Hall.